AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

 # Implement automatic resource monitoring by group based on tags

 You can bind a tag to multiple ECS instances that run the same business.
-Then, you can use the application groups feature of Cloud Monitor to configure smart tag synchronization for these instances.
+Then, you can use the application group feature of Cloud Monitor to configure smart tag synchronization for these instances.
 Cloud Monitor automatically assigns the ECS instances that are bound with the same tag to the same application group to implement automatic resource monitoring by group.
-In ECS, this feature can be applied only to ECS instances.
+In ECS, only ECS instances support this feature.

-The application groups feature of Cloud Monitor allows you to manage alert rules and view monitoring data by group.
+The application group feature of Cloud Monitor allows you to manage alert rules and view monitoring data by group.
 This makes management less complex.
-For more information, see [t6125.md\#](/intl.en-US/Quick Start/Application group.md).
+For more information, see [Application group](/intl.en-US/Quick Start/Application group.md).
 In this topic, ECS instances that are automatically created in a scaling group are bound with the `testKey:testValue` tag.
 Then, Cloud Monitor uses the configuration rules of the application group to identify and assign the ECS instances to the application group based on the tag.

-You can use one of the following methods to automatically monitor resources by group based on tags.
+You can use one of the following methods to implement automatic resource monitoring by group based on tags:

 -   Create resources that are bound with tags or bind tags to existing resources.
 Then, use Cloud Monitor to create an application group for which the smart tag synchronization feature is enabled.
 Make sure that the tags that match the application group are the same as those bound to the resources.
 -   Create an application group for which the smart tag synchronization feature is enabled, and add a custom tag to the matching rules of the application group.
 Then, create resources that are bound with the same tag as the application group or bind the same tag as the application group to existing resources.
-Then, the resources are automatically assigned to the application group.
+The resources are automatically assigned to the application group.

 ## Step 1: Create instances that are bound with the same tag

 You can create instances that are bound with the same tag or bind a tag to existing instances.
 For more information, see [Create or bind a tag](/intl.en-US/Tag & Resource/Tags/Create or bind a tag.md).
-Alternatively, you can perform the following operations to use Auto Scaling to bind a tag to the instances in a scaling group.
+Alternatively, you can perform the following operations to use Auto Scaling to bind a tag to the instances in a scaling group:

 1. Log on to the [Auto Scaling console](https://essnew.console.aliyun.com/).